fushizhe/rulesetwiki/README.md

 * For more information about [image format support](http://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support)。

-The tag '\<audio>' is a newly defined element in HTML5 ,it specifies a standard way to embed an audio file on a web page.
-Currently, there are 3 supported file formats for the '\<audio>' element: mp3, wav, and ogg.
+The tag `<audio>` is a newly defined element in HTML5 ,it specifies a standard way to embed an audio file on a web page.
+Currently, there are 3 supported file formats for the `<audio>` element: mp3, wav, and ogg.
 But the supportability of the 3 file formats is not the same in different browsers.
-X-lint will check the compatibility of audio format for target, and suggested that user provided different formats for compatibility:
+Developer should check the compatibility of audio format for target, and provides different formats for compatibility:

 ```html